snorkel-team/snorkel/CONTRIBUTING.md

 git clone https://github.com/HazyResearch/snorkel
 pip3 install -U tox
 cd snorkel
-tox -e dev
+tox --devenv .env
 ```

-Running `tox -e dev` will install the required packages in `requirements-dev.txt`
-and create a virtual environment with Snorkel and all of its dependencies installed
+Running `tox --devenv .env` will install create a virtual environment with Snorkel
-in the directory `.env`.
+and all of its dependencies installed in the directory `.env`.
 This can be used in a number of ways, e.g. with `conda activate`
 or for [linting in VSCode](https://code.visualstudio.com/docs/python/environments#_where-the-extension-looks-for-environments).
 For example, you can simply activate this environment and start using Snorkel: